watir/watirbook/main/ruby_tools.md

 I> You do need internet access if you want to follow examples in this chapter.
 All examples in this chapter are tried on Mac OS X 10.8.5 and Ruby 2.1.1p76 but everything should work on all supported platforms.

-Most of the examples in the book are using a Ruby tool called [IRB](https://en.wikipedia.org/wiki/Interactive_Ruby_Shell) (Interactive Ruby Shell).
+If you are familiar with Ruby, I am sure you already think [IRB](https://en.wikipedia.org/wiki/Interactive_Ruby_Shell) (Interactive Ruby Shell) is one of the greatest tools for learning a new Ruby library.
+If you are new to Ruby, you are probably thinking: *What is this IRB thing?* IRB is *Interactive Ruby Shell*.
 We will not get into technical details here, all you need to know is that it is a shell that executes Ruby commands.
 Every command executes immediately and returns something.
 Sometimes you will be interested in the return value, the rest of the time you can ignore it.

 T> IRB is a command-line interface (CLI) tool.
 If you are not familiar with CLI, see *Command-line interface* chapter.